-The Australian Government made an initial commitment of $100 million of funding for the New Colombo Plan.
-Funding for the program is now ongoing.
-It involves a prestigious scholarship program for study of up to one year and Internships or Mentorships, and a flexible mobility grant program for both short and longer term study, Internships, Mentorships, practicums, clinical placements and research.
+The Australian Government made an initial commitment of $100 million of funding for the New Colombo Plan over five years.
+Funding for the Program is now ongoing.
+It involves a prestigious scholarship program for study of up to one year and a flexible mobility grant program for both short and longer term study.
+Both programs prioritise opportunities for Internships, Mentorships, practicums, clinical placements and research.

 The New Colombo Plan is intended to be transformational, deepening Australia's relationships in the region, both at the individual level and through expanding university, business and other stakeholder links.